ChandlerCalkins/CleaningCrewBot/README.md

 Potential Ideas:

--Temporaily make it so the bot redacts all messages from console
+-Temporaily make it so the bot redacts all messages from console, and then remove this feature after he finds out about it through use